-During the 2015 fiscal year, the chairman received an annual fee for serving on the Company's Board of Directors of \$200,000 and the remaining non-employee directors received an annual fee of \$57,500.
-In addition, each director received a fee of \$2,000 per Board meeting.
+During the 2016 fiscal year, each of the non-employee directors received an annual fee of \$60,000 in addition to fees of \$2,000 per Board meeting.
+In his capacity as Chairman, Mr. Christopher received neither a retainer nor any meeting fees.

-During the 2015 fiscal year, each director received \$1,200 per Audit Committee meeting attended by such director.
-Also, each director received \$750 per Compensation and Nominating and Corporate Governance Committee meeting attended by such director.
+During the 2016 fiscal year, each director received \$1,500 per Audit Committee meeting attended by such director.
+Also, each director received \$1,000 per Compensation and Stock Option, and Nominating and Corporate Governance Committee meeting attended by such director.
 In addition, each director received reimbursement for such director's expenses incurred in connection with any such Board or Committee meeting, and each Committee fee was paid whether or not such committee meeting was held in conjunction with a Board of Directors meeting.
-The Chairman of the Audit Committee received an annual fee of \$10,000 while the Chairman of each of the Compensation and Nominating and Corporate Governance Committees received an annual fee of \$3,500.
-In 2015, each non-employee director received a grant of options to purchase 4,000 shares of our Common Stock and was granted 2,000 shares of restricted stock pursuant to our 2009 Stock Incentive Plan.
-The options were fully vested as of their date of grant and the restricted stock will vest on May 4, 2016.
+The Chairman of the Audit Committee received an annual fee of \$15,000 while the Chairman of each of the Compensation and Nominating and Corporate Governance Committees received an annual fee of \$5,000.

+In 2016, each non-employee director received a grant of options to purchase 4,000 shares of our Common Stock and was granted 2,000 shares of restricted stock pursuant to our 2009 Stock Incentive Plan.
+The options were fully vested as of their date of grant and the restricted stock will vest on May 3, 2017.

-In 2013, the Company adopted stock ownership guidelines for its non-employee directors recommending that they hold equity interests of the Company (including vested and unvested interests, provided that with respect to options, only vested options that are exercisable within 60 days of the applicable measurement date will be counted) with a value equal to three times the annual cash director fee payable to each such director.
+The Company has adopted stock ownership guidelines for its non-employee directors recommending that they hold equity interests of the Company (including vested and unvested interests, provided that with respect to options, only vested options that are exercisable within 60 days of the applicable measurement date will be counted) with a value equal to three times the annual cash director fee payable to each such director.
 The purpose of the stock ownership guidelines is to ensure that directors achieve and maintain a minimum level of stock ownership in order to further the Company's goal of aligning director economic interests with those of shareholders.
 All directors are expected to comply with the stock ownership guidelines within five years of being elected to the Board of Directors and current directors should comply as soon as practicable.
 Director compliance with the stock ownership guidelines is monitored on an ongoing basis by the Company's General Counsel.

-REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS(1)
+REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS